MorrisMA/M16C5x/README.md

 memory initialization files for testing the microcomputer application.
 These files are found in the MPLAB subdirectory of the Code directory.
-An example CCS C project is also included that performs the same functions as the assembly langugage version test programs included in the MPLAB subdirectory.
+An example CCS C project is also included that performs the same functions as the assembly language version test programs included in the MPLAB subdirectory.

 Finally, the configuration of the Xilinx tools used to synthesize, map, place, and route are captured in the the TCL file: